 ICDs are extremely sensitive and effective medical devices, but come with a significant cost burden, and issues around implantation.
 For those reasons, there are some very clear directions to clarify who should be considered for an implant.
-Further information on this topic can be found within the ACC/AHA ICD guidelines.
-A link to this document is provided in the Further Reading section of this session.
+Further information on this topic can be found within the 2013 ESC guidelines.

 Because VT is potentially amenable to termination by pacing, unlike VF, the device will often be programmed to try several repeated bursts of ATP for tachycardia recognised as VT.
 It is estimated that greater than 95% of VT is successfully pace-terminated in this fashion.
 It will only deliver shock therapy if the tachycardia persists (i.e. ATP has been unsuccessful), or if VF is recognised.